tjizep/libspaces/docs/API.md

 **description**

-Reverses changes during a read/write transaction or starts a readonly transaction on the latest version if the current one is stale.
+Reverse changes during a read/write transaction or starts a readonly transaction on the latest version if the current one is stale.
 Isolation is serializable.

 ***